zapier/visual-builder/docs/_embed/solutions/partner-api.md

 * `AUTHORIZATION_CODE` - This is the authorization code you received in the above step.
 * `REDIRECT_URI` - This should be the redirect URI that you configured earlier.

+Note that, in addition to client id and secret being passed as a Basic Authentication header as above, they can be passed as part of the body, using the keys `client_id` and `client_secret`.

 You'll receive a response that looks like this:
 ```
 HTTP/1.1 200 OK